IFAQ

 The amount of the healthy components (catechin, vitamins and amino acid) in dry tea leaves is almost same whether it's Japanese tea or Chinese tea.
 However, after you brew the tea, the amount of the components extracted in the liquid is different.
 The liquid in Japanese tea has more catechins than Chinese tea.
 This is because Japanese tea is rolled and kneaded after steaming.
 This process breaks down the fibers resulting in better extraction of the healthy components.
 So it would seem that Japanese tea is healthier than Chinese tea.
 However, there is more to the issue.
 There are so many variables in the brewing process that we cannot answer the question directly.
 For example, we generally brew only 2 cups with the same Japanese leaf tea but you can brew about 5 cups with Chinese tea.
 Consequently, with all the variables, we never know how much of any substances we will be consuming.

 A: Among Japanese green teas, Sencha has the most antioxidants.
-Sencha has a well balanced content of catechins and vitamins C & E. Most people pay attention to these as an antioxidant source.
-Further Sencha contains L-Theanine (amino acid) which promotes relaxation.
+Sencha has a good balance of catechins and vitamins C & E. Most people pay attention to these as sources of antioxidants.
+Further, Sencha contains L-Theanine, an amino acid which promotes relaxation.
 So I recommend Sencha for the most antioxidants and the overall best health benefits.

 A: Yes, our organic teas are certified by NOP.
 There are many organic tea fields; however it is rare for a tea farm to have a USDA organic certification in Japan.
 Also our parent company Shirakata Denshiro Shoten, inc. has acquired a certificate for the factory and facility where they are allowed to process USDA organic teas.